Achievable logoAchievable logo

 The tax bracket applied to the last dollar earned

-In most scenarios on the exam, you can safely assume common stocks, preferred stocks, and mutual funds pay qualified dividends unless otherwise stated.
-However, one specific dividend-paying investment never pays qualified dividends.
-Real estate investment trust (REIT) dividends are always considered non-qualified (taxable up to 37%).
-With a higher income tax rate, REITs must offer higher rates of returns to encourage investors to purchase their units.
+In most exam scenarios, you can assume common stocks, preferred stocks, and mutual funds pay qualified dividends unless the question states otherwise.
+However, one dividend-paying investment never pays qualified dividends: real estate investment trust (REIT) dividends are always considered non-qualified (taxable up to 37%).
+Because REIT dividends can be taxed at higher ordinary income rates, REITs generally need to offer higher returns to attract investors.

 Cash dividends are taxable, but stock dividends and splits are not.
-Although the investor receives more shares with a stock dividend or split, their shares drop proportionately in value, resulting in no change in the overall value of the investment.
-The new shares received are not taxable until they’re sold.
+With a stock dividend or split, you receive more shares, but the share price adjusts proportionately.
+That means the total value of the position doesn’t change at the time of the distribution.
+The new shares aren’t taxable until they’re sold.

 Key points